Simple Moon Rituals for Busy People: Moon Magic in Minutes

 Part 5: Messages and Gratitude

-Open your journal and write freely β€” this is automatic writing, allowing ancestral messages to flow through your pen.
+Open your journal and write freely — this is automatic writing, allowing ancestral messages to flow through your pen.
 Don’t censor or analyze; just write whatever comes.
 You may be surprised by what appears on the page.
+We covered 23 Deities Worshipped in Pagan Traditions in depth if you want the full picture.

 When the writing slows, express gratitude to each ancestor you called by name: